Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 ## Introduction

-This document compliments the nodectl [help command](#help) reference offered through execution of a Node running the nodectl utility.
+This document compliments the nodectl [help command](#help) reference offered through execution of a node running the nodectl utility.